On tessellations of random maps and the $t_g$-recurrence: Proof of Theorem

 Translating this operation into an equation for generating functions we obtain

-where: \begin{itemize}[itemsep=0pt, topsep=0pt, parsep=0pt, leftmargin=20pt] \item[-] in the first term the factor $3z$ takes into account the choice of the increment of label along the root-edge in $\{-1,0,1\}$; \item[-] $A_g(z)$ is the generating function by the number of edges, of unrooted labelled two-face maps, with faces numbered $F_1,F_2$, such that the face $F_i$ contains a marked corner $c_i$ for $i=1..2$, and that $|\ell(c_i)-\ell(c_2)|\leq 1$. \end{itemize}
+where: \begin{itemize}[itemsep=0pt, topsep=0pt, parsep=0pt, leftmargin=20pt] \item[-] in the first term the factor of $3$ takes into account the choice of the increment of label along the root-edge in $\{-1,0,1\}$; \item[-] $A_g(z)$ is the generating function by the number of edges, of unrooted labelled two-face maps of genus $g$, with faces numbered $F_1,F_2$, such that the face $F_i$ contains a marked corner $c_i$ for $i\in\{1,2\}$, and that $|\ell(c_1)-\ell(c_2)|\leq 1$. \end{itemize}

-Objects counted by $A_g(z)$ can be related to quadrangulations thanks to Miermont's bijection~\cite{Miermont:tessellations}.
-This bijection is a generalization of the Marcus-Schaeffer bijection where the l.1.f.m is replaced by a labelled map having an arbitrary number, say $K$, of faces.
-We will apply it for $K=2$.
-In the following discussion, where we assume some familiarity with Miermont's bijection, we will show how to arrive informally at Lemma~\ref{lemma:convergenceCell} below, and why this implies Theorem~\ref{thm:obs1}.
+Objects counted by $A_g(z)$ are related to quadrangulations thanks to Miermont's bijection.
+In the following discussion, we will show how to use this observation to arrive informally at Lemma~\ref{lemma:convergenceCell} below, and why this implies Theorem~\ref{thm:obs1}.
 Details of the proof of Lemma~\ref{lemma:convergenceCell} are postponed to the next sections.

 Let us consider an object counted by $[z^n] A_g(z)$.
 Let us fix the translation class of the labels by saying that the minimum label in face $F_1$ is zero, and let us call $\delta$ the minimum label in face $F_2$.
 Let $i_1\geq 0$ and $i_2\geq \delta$ be the labels of the two marked corners $c_1$ and $c_2$, respectively, and recall that $i_1-i_2\in \{-1,0,1\}$.
-Applying Miermont's bijection~\cite{Miermont:tessellations} to this object, we construct a bipartite quadrangulation $Q$ of genus $g$ by adding a new vertex $s_1, s_2$ inside each face $F_1, F_2$, and applying a certain closure operation.
-At the end of the construction, we obtain a quadrangulation such that $d(s_1,s_2)+\delta$ is even.
-Moreover, the two corners $c_1$ and $c_2$ of the original two-face map are naturally associated to two edges $e_1$ and $e_2$ of the quadrangulation, and the construction is such that if $m_i$ is the endpoint of $e_i$ closer from $s_i$ in $Q$, for $i\in \{1,2\}$ one has:
+Miermont's bijection (Proposition~\ref{prop:bij} with $k=2$) puts this object in correspondence with a bipartite quadrangulation $Q$ of genus $g$ with two distinct marked vertices $s_1, s_2$ such that the quantity $d(s_1,s_2)+\delta$ is even, where $d$ is the graph distance in $Q$.
+Moreover, the two corners $c_1$ and $c_2$ of the original two-face map are naturally associated to two edges $e_1$ and $e_2$ of the quadrangulation, and the second inclusion in \eqref{eq:inclusionCells}~ensures that if $m_i$ is the endpoint of $e_i$ closer from $s_i$ in $Q$ for $i\in \{1,2\}$, one has: